entropicemergence/tiny_llm_server/README.md

     ```

 4.  **Start the server:**
-    Start the server from the root directory with `./build/server`.
+    Start the server from the root directory with.
+    ```bash
+    ./build/server
+    ```
     By default, it runs on `http://localhost:8080`.
 Though I notice some huge latency in local DNS resolver while in WSL, so for full performance, use `http://127.0.0.1:8080` instead.

 5.  **Run the test client:**
     I have prepared a suite of test clients in the `client` directory for debugging and benchmarking. require `pip install requests`